An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures: Main result and some extensions

-\begin{thm}[Main Result] The secondary structure $R$ corresponding to a P-unsaturated full floral tree $T$ is designable, and a design for $R$ is given by the nucleotide sequence $S$ corresponding to the natural labelling of~$T$. \end{thm}
+\begin{thm}[Main Result] The secondary structure $R$ corresponding to a P-unsaturated perfect floral tree $T$ is designable, and a design for $R$ is given by the nucleotide sequence $S$ corresponding to the natural labelling of~$T$. \end{thm}

 Theorems~\ref{sepcol} and~\ref{main} complement each other.
 The unsaturated tree shown in Figure~\ref{separated}, for example, admits the displayed separated colouring and so is designable by Theorem~\ref{sepcol}, but is not floral and so cannot be shown to be designable using Theorem~\ref{main} (nor by its Corollary~\ref{prune} below).
-Conversely, we claim with reference to Figure~\ref{notseparated} that a P-unsaturated full floral tree $T$ of height~6, which we know to be designable by Theorem~\ref{main}, cannot be shown to be designable using Theorem~\ref{sepcol}.
-Suppose, for a contradiction, that we can assign a separated proper colouring to the tree~$T$.
-By the separated colouring condition, no vertex at height~5 can be coloured~Y, and then by the colouring rules given in Table~\ref{colouring} each pair of sibling vertices at height~5 must be coloured as one B and one~W. The colouring rules applied to vertices at height 4, then height 3, and so on, then force all vertices at heights 2 and 4 to be coloured~Y, and all vertices at heights 1, 3, 5 to be coloured in sibling pairs as one B and one~W. But then the grey vertices at height 2 and the leaves at height 6 contained in the subtree of $T$ shown in Figure~\ref{notseparated} share the same level~1, contradicting that the proper colouring is separated and proving the claim.
+Conversely, consider a P-unsaturated perfect floral tree $T$ of height~5, each of whose vertices at depth 4 has one child that is assigned one dot.
+We know this tree is designable by Theorem~\ref{main}, but we now demonstrate with reference to Figure~\ref{notseparated} that it cannot be shown to be designable using Theorem~\ref{sepcol}.
+Suppose, for a contradiction, that we can assign a separated proper colouring to~$T$.
+By the separated colouring condition, no vertex at depth~4 can be coloured~Y (else it would share a level with its unpaired child), and then by the colouring rules given in Table~\ref{colouring} each pair of sibling vertices at depth~4 must be coloured as one B and one~W. The colouring rules applied to vertices at depth 3, then depth 2, and so on, then force all vertices at depths 1 and 3 to be coloured~Y, and all vertices at depth 2 to be coloured in sibling pairs as one B and one~W. But then the grey vertices at depth 1 share the level~0 with the shaded unpaired vertex contained in the subtree of $T$ shown in Figure~\ref{notseparated}, contradicting that the proper colouring is separated.

-We show in Corollary~\ref{prune} that we can relax the condition ``full floral'' in Theorem~\ref{main} to ``floral''.
-The example structures appearing directly after the proof of Corollary~\ref{prune} illustrate the main ideas of the proof.
+We show in Corollary~\ref{prune} that we can relax the condition ``perfect floral'' in Theorem~\ref{main} to ``floral''.
+The example structures in Figure~\ref{prune-illustration} illustrate the ideas of the proof.

-\begin{cor} The secondary structure $R$ corresponding to a P-unsaturated floral tree $T$ is designable, and a design for $R$ is given by the nucleotide sequence corresponding to a labelled subtree of the natural labelling of a full floral tree. \end{cor}
+\begin{cor} The secondary structure $R$ corresponding to a P-unsaturated floral tree $T$ is designable, and a design for $R$ is given by the nucleotide sequence corresponding to a labelled subtree of the natural labelling of a perfect floral tree. \end{cor}